-There is no "native" ability (as defined by the standard email protocols) that allow you to recall a message once it has been sent.
+There is no "native" ability (as defined by the standard email protocols) that allows you to recall a message once it has been sent.

 Some email services (such as Google Mail) insert a time delay before messages are sent.
 You can prevent a message from being sent provided that you act before the time delay expires.
-This is not "recalling" a message - it is simply cancelling the message from being sent.
+This is not "recalling" a message - it is simply cancelling the message before it is sent.

-The simplest method to delay sending and give yourself time to think is to make Thunderbird work off line () All messages will be stored locally and not sent until you go back online or press the button.
+The simplest method to delay sending and give yourself time to think is to make Thunderbird work offline ().
+All messages will be stored locally and will not be sent until you go back online or click the button.

 Share this article: http://mzl.la/1BsOHTX